dkat0/dkat0.github.io/_projects/savemyhealth.md

 ### Features

 - **Hard Hitting Numbers: Life Expectancy / Medical Cost Prediction**:
-  Through analyzing key factors such as BMI, exercise, sleep, and alcohol consumption, SaveMyHealth estimates life expectancy using a specialized model and predicts lifetime medical costs using Random Forest Regression.
+  Through analyzing key factors such as BMI, exercise, sleep, and alcohol consumption, SaveMyHealth estimates life expectancy using a specialized model and predicts lifetime medical costs using Random Forest Regression that we trained.
 These metrics can often be hard hitting and offer a compelling perspective to motivate change.

 - **Personalized Health Recommendations**:
-  The app leverages a language model with in-context learning and delivers actionable health tips based on individual user profiles.
+  We implemented a language model with in-context learning to deliver actionable health tips based on individual user profiles.
 These recommendations lie in the pivotal areas ofdiet, exercise, habits, and stress management, and are supported by [NOVOS](https://novoslabs.com/live-longer-slow-aging-life-extension-blog/) research.

-Ultimately, SaveMyHealth offers a powerful algorithmic and data-driven approach to health, enabling users to make informed decisions and take meaningful steps toward a healthier, longer life.
+While SaveMyHealth is still a proof of concept, it showcases the exciting potential of algorithmic and data-driven approaches to how we approach longevity and wellness.
+This project inspires us to continue exploring innovative tech for a healthier future.

 ### [[Codebase]](https://github.com/dkat0/save-my-health) [[Website]](https://savemyhealth.aeylabs.com/)